 - It is both sterile and free of weed seeds.

-- Has a less acidic soil pH, generally in the 5.8 - 6.8 range.
-(Peat is in the 3.5 - 4.5 range)
+- It has a less acidic soil pH, generally in the 5.8 to 6.8 range.
+(Peat is in the 3.5 to 4.5 range.)

-- It is easier to re-wet, when it dries out, helping plants recover from dry conditions quicker and requiring less irrigation.
+- It is easier to re-wet when it dries out, helping plants recover from dry conditions quicker and requiring less irrigation.

-- Because it retains water, there is a chance of salt build-up.
+- Because it retains water, there is a chance of salt buildup.

-- Like peat, it has negligible amounts of calcium, but since coir's pH is already neutral, you don't really want to add lime.
+- Like peat, it has negligible amounts of calcium, but since coir's pH is already neutral, you don't want to add lime.

-- It doesn't really have much in the way of other nutrients, either, although it is fairly rich in potassium and a handful of micronutrients.
+- It doesn't have much in the way of other nutrients, either, although it is fairly rich in potassium and a handful of micronutrients.

-- Coir is more expensive than peat
+- Coir is more expensive than peat.

 How to Prepare a Coir Brick